Compliance

 Compliance Promotion System and Standards of Conduct

+Compliance activities are being promoted with the participation of all employees and led by the Compliance Committee, which consists of TOK officers and undertakes awareness raising and dissemination activities at Group companies with the support of the Legal Department (Compliance Committee Secretariat).
 In order to prevent violations of compliance, the Compliance Committee collects information about potential problems and compliance issues from each site, along with corrective actions and the planned time of correction, and monitors progress on a periodic basis.
-The standing Audit and Supervisory Committee member and the Internal Auditing Department attend the Compliance Committee to share key points in audits, thereby improving the quality and effectiveness of audits.
+The standing Audit and Supervisory Committee members and the Internal Auditing Division as the internal audit department attend the Compliance Committee to share key points in audits, thereby improving the quality and effectiveness of audit.

 Compliance Committee Diagram